ntrinquier/algs4-programming-assignments/README.md

 Week 1: WordNet
 ---------------

 [WordNet](http://wordnet.princeton.edu/) is a component used to represent relationships between groups of synonyms.
-With WordNet, one can compute the distance between words or identify an outcast in a set of words, among others things.
+With WordNet, one can compute the distance between words or identify an outcast in a set of words, among other things.
 As the underlying data structure is a graph, some classic graph algorithms are used in the assignment.
 For more information see the [assignment specification](http://coursera.cs.princeton.edu/algs4/assignments/wordnet.html).